yohann-kevin/PLOP-my-theme-for-vsc/README.md

 ### objective of the project

-I wanted to have a highly contrasting theme without finding one so I decided to create mine. the project use json and xml.
+I wanted to have a very contrasting theme without finding one, so I decided to modify an already existing theme. the project uses json and xml.

 ## preview